 These were my choices:

-1. Sprinkled the base with Baileys, spread Nutella and sprinkled with crushed meringue.
+- Sprinkled the base with whisky cream liqueur, chocolate hazelnut spread and sprinkled with crushed meringue.

-3. Covered with Smooth Biscoff spread (I added crushed meringue on this one too).
+- Covered with smooth speculoos spread (I added crushed meringue on this one too).

 It was hard not to “taste-test” along the way!